How to Lose Your Mind

 2. Conducive energy shifts.

-1. For the first, whatever the unconducive energy shift — unstable attention, illness, panic attack, doubt, and so on — it comes up from your practice.
-Without suppressing it, settle in looking at and practicing thatness.
+1. For the first, whatever the unconducive energy shifts — unstable attention, illness, panic attacks, doubts, and so on — they come up from your practice.
+Knowing all these are energy shifts, without suppressing them, settle in the outlook and practice of thatness and practice from there.
 When you do this, at some point a conducive energy shift suddenly arises.

-2. For conducive energy shifts, first the shift into mind resting arises, then the shift into presence emptying, then the shift into direct knowing, and then the shift into clinging unwinding.
+2. For conducive energy shifts, first the shift into mind resting arises, then the shift into presence emptying, then the shift into knowing arriving, and then the shift into clinging unwinding.

 As for how to practice depending on how these energy shifts arise, do not be content but keep moving forward steadily.

 First, don’t be content with just mind resting.
-You have to practice seeing presence emptying again and again.
+Practice seeing presence emptying again and again.

 Don’t be content with just seeing presence emptying.
-You have to practice coming into direct knowing again and again.
+You must practice coming into knowing arriving again and again.

-Don’t be content with just coming into direct knowing.
-You have to practice clinging unwinding again and again.
+Don’t be content with just coming into knowing arriving.
+You must practice clinging unwinding again and again.

 Don’t be content with just clinging unwinding.
-You have to practice until your mind is free in pure being, any sense of mind is gone, and you are completely awake.
+You must practice until your mind is free in pure being, any sense of mind is gone, and you are completely awake.

 This concludes The Pure Essence of Mind, The One and Only Path of Mahamudra